 If you have even a tiny interest in launching a public interest career, come talk to me about the Shaffer Fellowship and Bank of America Foundation Fellowship.
 Even if you have done nothing public interest related throughout all of law school, I promise you can still be a competitive applicant.
 All it takes is a 15 minute conversation with me to get started.
-The application is due on September 18 and I am on vacation from September 6-16 so schedule a meeting with me ASAP.
+The application is due on September 20, it has a lot of moving pieces, and takes at least a month to put together, so schedule a meeting with me ASAP.

 (Remember that first required GALILEE session in the courtroom when Professor Jones and I moderated a panel of recent graduates working in public interest?
 Those graduates were all working in the fellowships this blog is talking about.)

 The applications for these fellowships are due in September, right about when you return to campus, and the most competitive applicants have selected an organization or are actively talking to organizations now.
-With that in mind, if you plan to apply to these fellowships in the fall, please meet with me in person, by skype, or by phone ASAP.
+With that in mind, if you plan to apply, please meet with me in person (if you’re in Chicago this summer), by skype, or by phone ASAP.

-You can always schedule a time to talk with me on symplicity.
+You can always schedule a time to talk with me on IrishLink.
 I am available by skype, phone, or in-person here in Chicago.
 I am happy to talk with you at anytime.

 This opportunity is not too good to be true.
 With most jobs, you are competing with hundreds and potentially thousands of law students at other law schools but with this one, you are only competing with a few applicants from Notre Dame Law School.
 Don’t assume you aren’t a good candidate or are not interested in public interest work.
 This opportunity is very broad.
 You can even do corporate work.
 Come talk to me before counting yourself out.